Inferring Pitch from Coarse Spectral Features: Discussion

 \subsection{Better representations of pitch}

 The existence of covariates also encourages researchers to find something other than F0 to describe pitch.
-In addition, an ideal representation of pitch would address current concerns of pitch tracking.
+An ideal representation of pitch would address current concerns of pitch tracking.
 It would not suffer from frequent doubling/halving errors \cite{murray2001study}.
 And it should be homomorphic to human perception.
 Existing pitch tracking methods have the problem that a minuscule change in the input can cause substantial change in the output.
 The lack of continuity is generally not favorable for the interpretability of a representation.

 Currently, the spiral properties of pitch and human auditory illusions introduce all the complication of representing pitch gracefully.
-We propose that this is a difficult but meaningful direction for future work in modeling prosodic features.
+In the future, we will work more in the direction of better modeling prosodic features.